I want to control cache using Cache-Control on Cloud CDN (Google Cloud)

 /nocache/nocache.html

-⇒Cache-Control no-cache Not cached, always retrieved from the origin server.
+⇒Cache-Control no-cache Not cached and always retrieved from the origin server

 /nocache.html

-⇒Cache-Control private Treated as private and only browser caching is allowed.
+⇒Cache-Control private Treated as private, allowing only browser caching

 ⇒If

-you want to configure the default path or more detailed settings, you can edit the cache key by customizing it.
+you want to change the default path or make more detailed settings, you can edit it by changing the cache key to custom.

 ⇒ Header name: cdn_cache_status